Leather Split Reins

-Reins can also be a one-piece or one rein-style that extends from one side of the bridle, over the horse's neck, and down to the other side of the bridle.
+Split reins can be contrasted to a one-piece rein that extends from one side of the bridle, over the horse's neck, and down to the other side of the bridle.

 Below: Split reins.
 When a rider dismounts a horse and intentionally leaves one split rein on the ground it is often a cue for the horse to "ground tie," or to stay there until the rider returns.

 Which type of reins a rider uses, split reins or one rein, is a matter of personal preference.
 Split reins are commonly seen in the Western riding disciplines, although some Western riders might use one rein.
-Split reins are heavily preferred by most working cowboys and cowgirls.
+Split reins are often preferred by working cowboys and cowgirls.

-Weighted split reins have extra weight in them, either toward front end (the end that attaches to the bit) or the back end (the ends that hang down the side of the horse).
-The weight, regardless of which end it is located, is intended to help that end of the reins hang more quietly.
-Not all split reins are weighted; it's a matter of personal preference.
+Weighted leather split reins have extra weight in them, either toward the bit end, the back end, or both.
+The weight, regardless of which (or both) ends it's located, is intended to help that end of the reins hang more quietly.
+Not all split reins are weighted: It's a matter of personal preference.

-In the photo below of a single split rein, the #1 shows the front end of the rein (the end that attaches to the bit).
+In the photo below of a single split rein, the #1 shows the bit end of the rein.
 The #2 is the the opposite end of the rein, the part that hangs down the side of the horse.

-If you look above the #2 where the arrow is pointing, you will see that the rein is cut thicker for several inches to give this end added weight.
+If you look at where the arrow is pointing you will see that the rein is cut thicker for several inches to give this end added weight.
 Whether or not split reins are weighted (at either end) is a matter of personal preference.

 This is a close-up from the photo above, showing the part of the rein that is cut thicker to give it added weight.